Sea star wasting disease

 Sea star wasting disease (SSWD) or starfish wasting syndrome is a disease of starfish and several other echinoderms that appears sporadically, causing mass mortality of those affected.
 The disease has affected over 20 species of sea stars, many of which are found on the western coast of North America.
 The disease seems to be associated with increased water temperatures in some locales, but not others.
 It starts with the emergence of lesions, followed by body fragmentation and death.
 As of 2025, more than 5 billion sea stars have been lost from the 2013 plague, resulting in a population decline of over 90% in some species.
-The decimated numbers of sea stars on the Pacific Northwest coast has lead to major ecosystem imbalance, with rising sea urchin populations due to the lack of sea star predation, which uncontrollably feed on the local kelp forests.
+The decimated numbers of sea stars on the Pacific Northwest coast has led to major ecosystem imbalance, with rising sea urchin populations due to the lack of sea star predation, which uncontrollably feed on the local kelp forests.
 In 2014, it was suggested that the disease is associated with a single-stranded DNA virus now known as the sea star-associated densovirus (SSaDV), but this hypothesis was refuted by research in 2018 and 2020.
-In 2025, a study published in the journal Nature Ecology and Evolution showed that the bacterium Vibrio pectenicida strain FHCF-3 caused a SSWD-like condition in Pynopodia helianthoides.
+In 2025, a study published in the journal Nature Ecology and Evolution showed that the bacterium Vibrio pectenicida strain FHCF-3 caused a SSWD-like condition in Pycnopodia helianthoides.